 Figure out what is important to you in life and go after it regardless of your anxiety

 This is one of the central concepts of Acceptance and Commitment Therapy.
 Take the time to clarify what your goals and values are and then commit to living them out.
-You don't put your life on hold waiting for your anxiety to go away, because that will never happen.
-You accept it will always be there to a degree, but you do what's important to you anyways.
+You don't put your life on hold waiting for your anxiety to entirely go away, because that will never happen.
+You accept it will always be there to a degree, but you can do what's important to you anyway.
 Like the point above mentioned, if you're pursuing something you really care about then any nervousness that comes up along the way will be worth it.

 Maybe you've met an anxious person who seems to follow this philosophy.
 They come across as fairly anxious in general, but they get by in life.
 They may even seem oddly comfortable with the fact that they look nervous sometimes, or that they may trip over their words around new people.
 I've even known people to casually tell their friends about how they get so nervous sometimes that they have to throw up, but they just go to the bathroom, do it, and then get back to whatever it is they were doing.